1800 registered in the Codeheat contest 2020/21 and learnt how to participate in the FOSSASIA developer community.

 2000+ merged pull requests

-More than 2000 pull requests were merged during the contest.
+More than 2000 pull requests were merged during last year's contest.
 Participants also submitted scrum reports, wrote blog posts and created entirely new projects in the FOSSASIA community.

 Mentors are developers, engineers, university students, professors, and generally contributors who love to share and be a part of our open source community.
 They help creating better software for a better and just world.